-The Info ID value is equal to the value in Table 8-184.
+The Info ID is 2 octets field whose value is equal to the value in Table 8-184.

-The Length field is 2 octets whose value is set to the length in octets of remaining fields.
+[CID 2682] The Length field is 2 octets unsigned positive number whose value is set to the length in octets of remaining fields.

-The ANQP Configuration Sequence Number is a 1-octet field and it indicates the current ANQP configuration sequence number.
-The ANQP configuration sequence number changes when the ANQP Configuration set element changes or any value of the ANQP configuration set represented ANQP information changes.
+The CAG version is a 1-octet field and it indicates the current version of the CAG.
+The CAG version changes when the CAG changes (either the Info IDs of the ANQP-elements contained in the CAG or any value of the attributes and information within those ANQP-elements.

-The ANQP element ID is 2 octets.
+[CID 2937] The Info ID field is 2 octets filed whose value represents an ANQP-element Info ID specified in Table 8-184